Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Use the arrow keys to adjust fontsize.
 This is a live ajdustment.
 Once you are satisfied, press escape.
-3. The app's interface with wxWidgets.
+3. Modal's interface with wxWidgets -- the ModeManager.
 4. Modes of Operation.

 The toolkit consists of: